sydneyzhang18/cse15l-lab-reports/week3report.md

 ![StringServer message 1](stringserver hello.png)

 - Before opening the web server in a browser, starting the server from a terminal called the Server class's `start` method.
-The first message, "hello!", calls the `handleRequest` method in the Handler class.
+With the first message, "hello!", the `handleRequest` method in the Handler class is called.
-- The start method's arguments are 8026, the web server's port number, and a Handler object.
-The handleRequest method takes the argument https://localhost:8026/add-message?s=hello! for the url paramter.
-The value of str in the Handler class is "", an empty String.
+- The `start` method's arguments are 8026, the web server's port number, and a Handler object.
+The `handleRequest` method takes the argument https://localhost:8026/add-message?s=hello! for the `url` parameter.
+The value of `str` in the Handler class is "", an empty String.
-- From this specific request, the parameters array is declared and initialized to `{"s", "hello!"}` and str's value is concatenated by accessing `parameters[1]`, so it changes to "\nhello!"
+- From this specific request, the `parameters` array is declared and initialized to `{"s", "hello!"}` and `str`'s value is concatenated by accessing `parameters[1]`, so it changes to "\nhello!"

 ![StringServer message 2](string server this is.png)

-- The first message, "this is a string server", calls the handleRequest method in the Handler class.
+- With the second message, "this is a string server", the handleRequest method in the Handler class is called.
-- The handleRequest method takes the argument https://localhost:8026/add-message?s=this is a string server for the url paramter.
-The value of str in the Handler class is "\nhello!".
+- The `handleRequest` method takes the argument https://localhost:8026/add-message?s=this%20is%20a%20string%20server for the `url` parameter.
+The value of `str` in the Handler class is "\nhello!".
-- From this specific request, the parameters array is declared and initialized to `{"s", "this is a string server"}` and str's value is concatenated by accessing `parameters[1]`, so it changes to "\nhello!\nthis is a string server".
+- From this specific request, the `parameters` array is declared and initialized to `{"s", "this is a string server"}` and `str`'s value is concatenated by accessing `parameters[1]`, so it changes to "\nhello!\nthis is a string server".

 ## Part 2
-Buggy program: `reversed(int[] arr)` in the ArrayExamples class Failure-inducing input: `{1, 2, 3, 4}`
+**Buggy program:** `reversed(int[] arr)` in the ArrayExamples class

+**Failure-inducing input:** `{1, 2, 3, 4}`

 ```
 @Test